 Don’t Sell Yourself Short

 Most importantly, when dealing with your career or anything else in life, never discount yourself and your abilities.
 I worked hard and spent a lot of time (and money) building up my skill set.
-I know that I am great at what I do, and I’m worth a salary for an in-demand finance professional.
+I know I am great at what I do, and I’m worth a salary for an in-demand finance professional.

 When I moved, I was not going to jump ship for a few hundred dollars.
 I wanted 10% or more.
 With this move, I got it.